 Rob from Stourport on Severn novel way of exhibiting his vast collection!

 Ben from Usk in Monmouthshire showing clips from his superb Rugby collection!

 Burton Bridge 'Gold Medal' series is the longest running historical monthly series which began in 1998!

 First pump clip mentioning a app!

-A clip to toast Sergio's last minute goal in the match against QPR last May 2012 when Man City pipped Man United to the title!
+A clip to toast Sergio's last minute goal in the match against QPR last May 2012 when Man City pipped Man United to the title in Fergie time!